As the name implies, it is a disease after eating contaminated food (even if the food does not look or smell bad).

 - Signs and symptoms include nausea, diarrhea, fever, and fatigue.

-- Your doctor can diagnose it through an exam and detailed questions about your recent food choices.
+- Your doctor can diagnose it through an exam and detailed questions about your current food choices.

-- Most cases simply have to run their course, and antibiotics are rarely used as a treatment for food poisoning.
+- Most cases have to run their course, and antibiotics are rarely used to treat food poisoning.

-- Some people require hospitalization, but if your doctor says you can recover at home, some poisoning remedies can help relieve symptoms and improve your health as you recover.
+- Some people require hospitalization, but if your doctor says you can recover at home, some poisoning remedies can help relieve symptoms and improve your health.

 - Stay hydrated with nausea-fighting herbs like ginger or peppermint tea.

 - Eat a bland diet that includes smaller meals and no added fat or spices.